-A review of eight coworking spaces in Dublin
+Tweet: Looking for a #Coworking space in #Dublin?
+Read this: Summary: A review of eight coworking spaces in Dublin Status: Published

-I arrived in Dublin on Wednesday and I start work on Monday.
-Thursday and Friday were spent running around Dublin visiting as many coworking spaces as possible.
+Last week I arrived in Dublin and had two days to find a coworking space.
+I ran around Dublin visiting as many as possible.

-I’m looking to rent a hotdesk, which means I don’t store anything at the office, and I don’t have a dedicated desk or storage space.
+I’m looking to rent a hotdesk, which means I don’t have any storage space at the office and I don’t have a particular desk.

 Below are my impressions of eight businesses offering either hot desks or dedicated desks, ranked in order of preference.
-It’s a subjective ranking based on my personal requirements.
+It’s subjective.
 The going rate in Dublin seems to be €200 — €300 per month for a hot desk.
 Hours range from 9am - 7pm Monday - Friday, to 24/7.

-Dogpatch offer more than just a coworking space by cultivating a community of tech startups, and run regular networking and mentoring events.
-They occupy 3 floors of offices in a redeveloped building with a range of interiors styles.
-The middle level is fairly standard but pleasant open plan offices, the top floor is a flexible working space with informal meeting and event areas that is also used for flexible working.
+Dogpatch offer a coworking space and access to a community of tech startups.
+They run regular networking and mentoring events and occupy 3 floors of a warehouse next to an old dock.
+The offices have a range of interiors styles.
+The middle level is fairly standard but pleasant open plan offices, the top floor is a flexible working space with event areas.
 The lower level is a series of vaults that each contain meeting rooms of various sizes.
-There’s a lot going on and there’s a productive buzz in the air.
+There’s a lot going on and there’s a good buzz in the air.

-The range of well designed interior spaces is a big plus for me and I’m looking forward to being able to switch up my working environment through the day.
-There’s a couple of kitchen areas too, and a table football and table-tennis table on the top level.
-Access is 6am - midnight, and a hot desk is €200 per month whilst a dedicated desk is €400.
+The range of interior spaces is a big plus for me and I’m looking forward to being able to switch up my working environment through the day.
+There’s a couple of kitchen areas, and a table football and table-tennis table on the top level.
+Access is 6am - midnight, and a hot desk is €200 per month.
+A dedicated desk is €400.

-Dogpatch occupy less than a quarter of a historic building by the river in central Dublin, the remainder of the space is used as a shopping mall (useful) and a museum.
-In my opinion Dogpatch is by far the best value for a hot desk, and if you’re working in tech it’ll probably be your goto solution in Dublin.
+Dogpatch occupy less than a quarter of the warehouse building, the remainder of the space is used as a shopping mall and a museum.
+In my opinion Dogpatch is by far the best value and if you’re working in tech it’ll probably be your go-to solution.

 These guys are great.
-The space is a lot smaller that Dogpatch, comprising only about 12 desks, and is in a basement.
-Don’t let that put you off though - its open plan with large windows at either end.
+The space is a lot smaller that Dogpatch, comprising only ~12 desks.
+It’s a basement, but don’t let that put you off — its open plan and has large windows at either end.
 The space is well designed and uses a lot of light colours and textures, including wood on the walls and floors.
 There are also plenty of pot plants.
 These combine to give a bright and airy atmosphere that feels very natural and bright.

 The desks are large, and each has its own little wall to provide some privacy. €200 per month ongoing, or €250 for just one month.
-They offer a free day as a trial.
+They offer a trial day for free.

 The building looks well run and appears clean and fresh with adequate resources.
 The building is an old Georgian tenement with high ceilings, cornicing and lots of natural light.
 The furnishings and decor lean towards corporate rather than something more interesting, but this works well to add a professional feel to the homely architecture.
 Access is 24/7.